Security Policy Analysis: Current and Emerging Issues

 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
 With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-- To be able to place current security challenges within their broader historical, cultural, political and geographic contexts
+- Understand current security challenges within their broader historical, cultural, political and geographic contexts.

 - Explain the motivations and objectives of both sides within a conflict and be able to identify their strategic options

 - Critically evaluate the quality of news reporting on current security-related issues.

 - Critically analyse the strategic and policy options current available to the Australian government and the international community towards current security issues and challenges